InfyniteHeap/gridcore/CODE_OF_CONDUCT.md

 foo::baz();
 ```

-## `&str`, `String` and Other Relavant String Types
+## `&str`, `String` and Other Relevant String Types

-if possible, pass `&str` and return `String` when designing a function to deminish overheads and guarantee that there are no confusing lifetime issues:
+if possible, pass `&str` and return `String` when designing a function to diminish overheads and guarantee that there are no confusing lifetime issues:

 ```rust
 fn foo(param: &str) -> String { ... }